About Us

 Our Mission is to provide comfort and support for people who seek asylum and refuge.
 Our volunteers connect personally and accompany them as they navigate challenges such as: immigration court, shelter, health care, and work.
 We find resources that support their goals and healing from trauma.
 We are committed to the truth that every human being is worthy of a safe place to live and thrive.

-Resources include both public and private: MediCal, school districts, service agencies, faith congregations, food pantries and more.
-Our volunteers also have resource packets with sources that can help in the areas of health services, employment, legal services, food resources.
-In some cases, volunteers offer a specific expertise, such as cell phone and computer access or filing legal forms.
+We are an all-volunteer organization; no staff, no office, just a lot of good and organized energy.
+Our volunteers also have resource packets with sources that can help in the areas of health services, employment, legal services, and food resources.
+In some cases, volunteers offer a specific expertise, such as translation, assistance with computers, or filing legal forms.
 The most amazing multiplier effect occurs through Welcoming Network connections.
 For example, one volunteer may help a new neighbor pass their driving test, while another finds a donated car!

 In some cases, we may offer modest financial assistance for a limited period of time while the family/individual is getting settled.
 All the people we have accompanied are eager to work and become self-sufficient.